 Based on what we’ve seen, here are 10 (fixable) mistakes food bloggers make:

-- Choosing a web host on a whim
+- Choosing the wrong web host

 - Relying on a single source of traffic